Adrita-Khan/Benchmarking_RadioDecays/README.md

 ---

 ### Contact Information
-For any questions or suggestions, please open an issue on the GitHub repository or contact me [here:] (mailto:adrita.khan.official@gmail.com).
+For any questions or suggestions, please open an issue on the GitHub repository or contact me [here](mailto:adrita.khan.official@gmail.com).

 ---